fyxnl/KA_Net/README.md

 Our test run is simple, just change the input and output paths according to your requirements

+## Train

+Please note that due to time, our training code is not fully sorted out yet, but it won't take long, so stay tuned

 ```
 python KA_net_test.py
 ```